 In May 2022, the Company completed the divesture of its single-molecule detection platform.
 Under the terms of the agreements, the Company contributed intellectual property and fixed assets related to the single-molecule detection platform to a newly-formed entity, Enumera Molecular, Inc. ("Enumera"), which intends to develop and commercialize the platform.
 As of the transaction date, the Company received 25% minority ownership, on a fully-diluted basis, of 6,000,000 Series A-1 preferred shares with an estimated value of \$6.0 million in exchange for the assets.
 The Company performed a VIE analysis and concluded Enumera does not meet the definition of a VIE.
 The Company also evaluated the characteristics of the investment and determined that the preferred stock is not in-substance common stock that would require equity method accounting.
 The Company concluded the appropriate accounting treatment for the investment in Enumera to be that of an equity security with no readily determinable fair value and has recorded the investment at cost, less impairment, adjusted for subsequent observable price changes.
-The investment is included in other assets in the Company's condensed consolidated balance sheets as of June 30, 2022.
-The Company recognized a gain of \$5.7 million on the investment during the three months ended June 30, 2022, included in other income, net on the condensed consolidated statements of operations, and there was no impairment recorded.
+The investment is included in other assets in the Company's condensed consolidated balance sheets as of September 30, 2022.
+The Company recognized a gain of \$5.7 million on the investment during the nine months ended September 30, 2022 included in other income, net on the condensed consolidated statements of operations for the nine months ended September 30, 2022, and there was no impairment recorded.